In a previous article, Lewis’s Accusation, I quoted C.S. Lewis from The Abolition of Man:

 Lewis believed that these elementary text books subtly misled students to draw unhealthy conclusions not grounded in careful thought.
 In The Abolition of Man, he argued that those trying to build a post-human world were executing a three stage process (Please Note: it was not a plan or a conspiracy. rather, it was the necessary development of the inner logic of the premises the age had accepted).

 Stage one Is to debunk the student.
 In one place, he summarizes what he means by debunking in the famous and oft-quoted passage,

 We make men without chests and expect of them virtue and enterprise.
 We laugh at honor and are shocked to find traitors in our midst.
 We castrate and bid the geldings be fruitful.

-Having debunked the student, the next stage Is to innovate a new morality or view of reality to replace the one that has been removed from the student’s soul.
+Having debunked the student, the next stage is to innovate a new morality or view of reality to replace the one torn from the student’s soul.

 Then, having innovated a new view of the world, the conditioner steps in to condition people to accept and live it.